Create an experimentation roadmap

 • Who is involved in testing

-• How do workflow dependencies fit into the schedule (resource allocation, reviews, approvals)?
+• Workflow dependencies (resource allocation, reviews, approvals)

 • How your tests align with company-wide strategic objectives

-Testing programs are sometimes susceptible to delays when other company initiatives take precedence.
-For example, if there is a scheduled code release is rolled back or the developer/UX resource you work with is unavailable, your program may be stalled.
+Testing programs can have delays when other company initiatives take precedence.
+For example, if a scheduled code release is rolled back or the developer/UX resource you work with is unavailable, your program may be stalled.
+In your backlog, plan a few tests that can be launched with minimal effort like simple headline or messaging changes.